 TMJ and the Upper Cervical Spine

-When seeking out care options for a TMJ disorder, there are self-care alternatives, dental treatments, and other choices as well.
+When seeking out care options for a TMJ disorder, there are self-care alternatives, dental relief, and other choices as well.
 One factor that can be overlooked is how problems with the neck can be related to problems with the jaw.
 In fact, many people with ongoing TMJ issues also have neck pain, but may not make the connection that the two are related.

 Your atlas vertebra, the topmost one in your neck, is positioned very closely to the jaw on each side of the face.
 The atlas holds up your head, and is responsible for the majority of the range of motion of your head and neck.
 A misalignment of the atlas can easily affect the jaw, and can cause pain and unequal muscle tension on either side of the face.
 This uneven muscle tension can cause the jaw to move improperly, which over time can lead to sore muscles and wear and tear on the joint.

-If you have tried other TMJ treatments with little relief, or you are simply managing the problem without understanding the root cause, then upper cervical chiropractic care can be the solution you’ve been seeking.
+If you have tried other TMJ relief care with little relief, or you are simply managing the problem without understanding the root cause, then upper cervical chiropractic care can be the solution you’ve been seeking.
 Our Ames, IA upper cervical chiropractors uses a precise and gentle approach.
 Once normal atlas alignment is restored, it’s possible that your jaw function can return back to normal.
 This can lead to the resolution of the pain and discomfort associated with TMJ disorders.

 To schedule a complimentary consultation with Dr. Read call our Ames office at 515-233-8880 or simply click the button below.